 2020 World Monuments Watch

 On the Togo side of the border, the sikien have become icons of the Togolese state, which sought to protect Koutammakou, land of the Batammariba, through inscription on the World Heritage List as a cultural landscape; the site was awarded this status in 2004.
 But legal protections and the traditional principles of heritage management alone are not enough to ensure the perpetuation of a living cultural tradition underpinned by indigenous knowledge.
-The 2020 World Monuments Watch calls for new focus on the Batammariba people’s livelihoods and the factors that are contributing to social change for this community.
+The 2020 World Monuments Watch called for new focus on the Batammariba people’s livelihoods and the factors that are contributing to social change for this community.
 It is only by understanding and mitigating the factors that are inhibiting the transmission of traditional knowledge related to house construction that the takienta building tradition will endure as the living product of a distinctive cultural expression.

 One of Seven Sites Awarded Funding by American Express

 In September 2020, American Express announced $1 million in funding to support preservation efforts at seven 2020 Watch sites.
 Included among these was Koutammakou, in Benin and Togo.
 In November 2020, WMF initiated a conservation project to document and assess traditional settlements in the Benin side of Koutammakou and carry out physical conservation at a selection of sikien alongside local artisans.
 Given the essential role of sustainability in this rich landscape, the project includes the planting of 5,000 trees to provide a continued supply of the necessary wooden structural elements.
 In 2023, UNESCO announced that it was expanding World Heritage status to include the Beninese portion of Koutammakou, which comprises the majority of the cultural landscape.
 WMF played a key role in advocating and laying the foundation for this change, ensuring that protections extend to both sides of the Togo-Benin border.